SEL411/self-tracking-physiology-cognition/README.md

 ---

 ## 📝 Notes

-- This is a self-experimentation study based on longitudinal personal data
+- Future work aims to formalize these observations within frameworks of self-awareness (interoception, emotion regulation) and psychoneuroendocrinology
 - Observations are descriptive and not intended to establish causal claims
-- Future work aims to formalize these findings within frameworks of interoception, affective neuroscience, and psychoneuroendocrinology